DataDog/glommio/README.md

 [![CircleCI](https://circleci.com/gh/DataDog/scipio.svg?style=svg)](https://circleci.com/gh/DataDog/scipio)

-Scipio (pronounced skip-iow) is a Cooperative Thread-per-Core crate for Rust & Linux based on `io_uring`.
-Like other rust asynchronous crates it allows one to write asynchronous code that takes advantage of rust async/await, but unlike its counterparts it doesn't use helper threads anywhere.
+Scipio (pronounced skip-io or |skɪpjəʊ|) is a Cooperative Thread-per-Core crate for Rust & Linux based on `io_uring`.
+Like other rust asynchronous crates it allows one to write asynchronous code that takes advantage of rust `async`/`await`, but unlike its counterparts it doesn't use helper threads anywhere.

 Using Scipio is not hard if you are familiar with rust async.
 All you have to do is: